NickLeoMartin/blog/content/posts/2020-11-17-finding-fulfilling-work-a-statisticians-view.md

 So how does our agent make optimal decisions about its future?

 Firstly, it knows the space of all possible work experiences - the whole tree.
 Secondly, it is really good at estimating the true reward associated with different work experiences using its internal value function.
-With these two sets of information the agent can project forward and pick the branch with the highest total fulfilment.
+With these two sets of information, the agent can project forward and pick the branch with the highest total fulfilment.

-It's goes about exploring options and better improving its estimation of internal value seeks to maximise the total reward.

 ## Model ≠ Reality